04 May 2021

 STL: Has your environmental mission changed your relationship with your employees?

 TTA: Yes.
-A purpose-driven organization attracts people in a different way than a purely profit-driven business.
+A purpose-driven organisation attracts people in a different way than a purely profit-driven business.
 Having a strongly held belief in transforming the world for the better creates a powerful sense of belonging and attracts a more diverse group of people, which translates into better ideas and results.
 Interestingly, while initially a lot of ideas came from the top down, an increasing number of ideas about how to change the world are now coming from the bottom up.
 Being a purpose-led company creates a lot of energy and puts more spice in the soup.

 Tak skal du have (thank you), Thomas, for sharing your transformation journey and this inspiring message!